k-capehart/MusicAlarm-using-YouTube-Data-API/README.md

 # SpotifyAlarm
-App that accepts a spotify web link.
-The song will play after a specified amount of time.
+App that accepts a youtube link.
+The video will play after a specified amount of time.